factisresearch/dockercook/README.md

 * build branch B (builds: -)

 Lot's of time is saved because you don't need to reinstall all your packages dependencies everytime you switch branches.

+# Cookfile Directives

+## BASE COOK [cookfile]

+Define the current cookfiles parent cookfile.
+You can only use this directive once at the top and you can't use it in combination with `BASE DOCKER [dockerimage]`.

+## BASE DOCKER [dockerimage]

+The cook-image will depend on an existing docker image.
+You can only use this directive once at the top and you can't use it in combination with `BASE DOCKER [dockerimage]`.

+## INCLUDE [filepattern]

+Include and depend on a file.
+You can use this anywhere in your cook file, but it will be moved to the top before `UNPACK [target_dir]`.

+## UNPACK [target_dir]

+All included files will be unpacked to this directory.
+It will also ensure that the directory exists.
+Requires a tar binary inside your docker-container.
+You can only use this directive once.

+## BEGIN

+Begin a transaction.
+You can only put `SCRIPT [script]` and `RUN [bash_cmd]` commands inside a transaction.
+All commands inside the transaction will result in a single layer.

+## COMMIT

+Commit a transaction.
+This is only possible if you began a transaction ;-)

+## SCRIPT [script]

+Run a bash script and put it's result at the current position in the dockerfile.

+## PREPARE [script]

+This script is called before the cookfile is build.
+You can copy files into the build-directory.

+## All Docker-Commands

+Most other docker-commands are allowed in Cookfiles. `ADD` and `COPY` commands are not recommended, as the dependencies aren't tracked.
+The `FROM` command is allowed.

 # Related work